micahhausler/cedar-access-control-for-k8s/docs/Setup.md

    # edit demo/authorization-policy.yaml
    kubectl apply -f demo/authorization-policy.yaml
    ```
-4. Now you can make requests!
-You'll need use the generated kubeconfig `./mount/test-user-kubeconfig.yam` created in step 6.
+4. Generate a kubeconfig for a test user.
     The user has the name `test-user` with the group `test-group`.
+    ```bash
+    make test-user-kubeconfig
+    # Lookup the username of the test user
+    KUBECONFIG=./mount/test-user-kubeconfig.yaml kubectl auth whoami
+    ```
+5. Now you can make requests!
+You'll need use the generated kubeconfig `./mount/test-user-kubeconfig.yam` created in the previous step.
     Your default kubeconfig (`~/.kube/config`) will be auto-configured by kind with a cluster administrator identity, so `kubectl` without specifying a kubeconfig should always just work.
     ```bash
-    # Lookup the username you are testing
-    KUBECONFIG=./mount/test-user-kubeconfig.yaml kubectl auth whoami

     # Try getting resources
     KUBECONFIG=./mount/test-user-kubeconfig.yaml kubectl get pods --all-namespaces # allowed KUBECONFIG=./mount/test-user-kubeconfig.yaml kubectl get nodes # denied